csxuwu/csxuwu.github.io/_pages/about.md

 Zetao Jiang, **Xu Wu**, Rushi Lan, Zhuoqian Liang, Zhihui Lai

-- The low-illumination image enhancement is a challenging task because color restoration, denoising, and light enhancement should all be taken into accounts.
+- The low-illumination image enhancement is a challenging task because color restoration, denoising, and light enhancement should all be taken into account.
 However, most previous works focus on light enhancement, which is difficult to generate high quality enhanced images.
 To address this dilemma, a novel deep probabilistic framework that integrates both attention mechanism and context encoding into a unique variational autoencoder (ACE-VAE) is proposed.
 </div>
 </div>